khushi-dutta/Ghar/README.md

-# 🏡 Ghar Saathi — Your Safe Space Within
+# 🏡 Ghar — Your Safe Space Within

-**Ghar Saathi** is a compassionate digital platform designed to support mental health and emotional well-being.
+**Ghar** is a compassionate digital platform designed to support mental health and emotional well-being.
 From therapy booking to mood tracking and multilingual chatbot support, Ghar Saathi offers a stigma-free and user-friendly environment for individuals seeking solace and care.

 ---